+For Height Restricted Lots, the DRB may require a home with greater than 25’ of Maximum Visible Height to mitigate the lower-level massing when viewed from surrounding properties or adjacent rights-of-ways or public trails.
+Examples of such mitigation include berming/grading, landscaping and reducing the mass of the home.

 5.3 Location of Improvements.

 The location of Improvements shall evaluate and consider access, views, privacy, and solar exposures.
 Design solutions shall be site specific, organizing the Improvements in a way that relates to the terrain and functional constraints of the site.